pachecobeto95/distortion_robust_dnns_with_early_exit/README.md

 The original Caltech-256 dataset containing only pristine images can be download in the following link: http://www.vision.caltech.edu/Image_Datasets/Caltech256/256_ObjectCategories.tar

-The blurred dataset, containing Caltech-256's images with several blur levels, can be downloaded in the following link: https://drive.google.com/drive/folders/1-3mB9mYqZ0ebzTdhTuF0VCil_Jm2OzH3?usp=sharing.
+The blurred Caltech-256 can be downloaded in the following link: https://drive.google.com/drive/folders/1-3mB9mYqZ0ebzTdhTuF0VCil_Jm2OzH3?usp=sharing.

-The noisy dataset, containing Caltech-256's images with several noise levels, can be downloaded in the following link: https://drive.google.com/drive/folders/1-1r8tPs70FFk7Q84pJYGH1qrgIhDBRF_?usp=sharing.
+The noisy Caltech-256 can be downloaded in the following link: https://drive.google.com/drive/folders/1-1r8tPs70FFk7Q84pJYGH1qrgIhDBRF_?usp=sharing.

+For each distortion type, the distorted Caltech-256 dataset contains five different distortion level.

 ## Generate Distorted Dataset